The First Edition (S.001): Book-List(s) and Cataloguing

 purely perfunctory: title, author, basic edition details; date of

 acquisition, price paid, and (book)seller.
-It's a simple chronological list; I'm guessing other book-collectors (might) do something similar.
+It is a simple chronological list; I'm guessing other book-collectors (might) do something similar.
 This basic format has remained, for the most part, unchanged (to date), although I do tend to record more bibliographical detail than is really

 necessary to identify a particular book (amongst my own books).
 I occasionally amend